xh-qiu/MEDS5420_Final_Project_RNAseq_XBP1_KO/README.md

 # MEDS5420 Final Project
-## RNA-seq Analysis of XBP1 Knockout
+## Comparative RNA-seq analysis using STAR and a lab pipeline for human transcriptome profiling and investigation of unexpected expression patterns

 This repository contains the final project for MEDS5420.